arhumzafar/PS5bot/README.md

 # PS5bot

 ### Revised in August 2023
-Added support to get the Spiderman PS5 from console.
+Added support to get the Spiderman PS5 from BestBuy.